exakat/exakat/docs/Rules.rst

 ################

-Empty interfaces.
-Interfaces should contains some function, and not be totally empty.
+Empty interfaces are a code smell.
+Interfaces should contains at least a method or a constant, and not be totally empty.

 .. code-block:: php